 "Come on!"
 I complain.
 "Old people tv?"
 My friends would rib me unmercifully if they found out I had watched something as lame as Barnaby Jones!

 Ignoring me, he flips the tv on, and clicks the dial to CBS.

 "You're the man for me!"
 Muscle Shirt says.

 "This looks good...I mean, awful."
 I stammer.

 Looking back, I'm surprised that I didn't come out at that moment.
 But no, I absolutely did not connect I want to see those guys kiss! with gay.

 "What did I tell you?"
 Ken flips the tv set off, flops down on his bed, and opens a math textbook.

 What about Muscle Shirt, with his baseball-sized biceps and the romantic plaint of "You're the man for me?"
 He must have been a guest star.

 Before the days of the internet, there is no way to track down the episode.
 I'll have to wait for summer reruns.

-But during the summer, I am working at the Carousel Snack Bar on Thursday nights.
+But during the summer, I am working at the mall on Thursday nights.
 The scene of gay romance is lost forever.

 youtube: "Gang War," starring 31-year old Asher Brauner.
 My memory changed the dialogue a bit: he's not in love with Mark Shera, he's about to kidnap him.